What Final Expense Insurance Plans Are Available For People With Diabetes?

 Most final expense products will ask for your height and weight.
 They may decline you or charge you a higher premium if you’re too overweight for your height.

-Most companies have very lenient guidelines for height and weight.
+Most companies have very lenient guidelines for height and weight, so it’s typically not an issue.
 Furthermore, some companies actually have no guidelines at all.
-That means you could literally be 600 pounds, and it wouldn’t be an issue.
+That means you could be 600 pounds, and it wouldn’t be an issue.

 Your Overall Health Still Matters